Skip to main content

 Conclusion

 If the drum spins freely by hand, the belt stays aligned on the drum’s wear track, and the door switch harness is fully latched, the dryer should tumble normally.
 Reopen the cabinet if you hear new noises, and recheck the idler pulley, drum rollers, and belt routing.
+Repair didn't go as planned?
+Ask our Answers community for help.

 Ben Schlichter